 In the years after the Jade Air spinoff, Zhou Fu concentrated mostly on domestic route expansion.
 He also directed the company’s fleet management teams to begin transitioning the airline towards an all-Airbus fleet.
 While Mr Zhou did not hide the fact that he personally preferred Airbus aircraft on the merits, he was more concerned with attaining aircraft type commonality and crew cross-type training with the goal of gaining greater operational flexibility while reducing operating and maintenance costs.

-In the years after the 2005 split, China Southwest began to gradually restore its international routes lost after the 2005 split with Jade Air.
-The only international cities retained by the carrier were Singapore-SIN and the SAR cities of Hong Kong-HKG and Macau-MFM.
-The airline began returning to destinations such as Tokyo-NRT, Seoul-ICN, Kuala Lumpur-KUL and Bangkok-BKK.
-Other routes to India, Nepal, Myanmar, Vietnam and the Philippines were also re-established over time, but routes to Europe were left out of the mix.
+In the years after the 2005 split, China Southwest began to gradually restore the international routes lost in the 2005 split with Jade Air.
+The only international route still retained by the carrier were Chengdu-CTU «» Singapore-SIN, along with the SAR routes Chengdu-CTU «» Hong Kong-HKG and Chengdu-CTU «» Macau-MFM.
+The airline began returning to destinations, starting with Chengdu-CTU «» Tokyo-NRT, Chengdu-CTU «» Seoul-ICN, Chengdu-CTU «» Kuala Lumpur-KUL and Chengdu-CTU «» Bangkok-BKK.
+In time, further routes into Vietnam, Nepal, India, Myanmar, and the Philippines were restored; however, to avoid fresh charges of overreach, links to Europe were excluded from the network.

-In 2008, the airline had acquired enough Airbus A320-200s to retire the last of its Tu-214s, which were leased in turn to other Chinese airlines for several more years as freighters before finally being scrapped in the mid to late 2010s.
+By 2008, the airline had acquired enough Airbus A320-200s to retire the last of its Tupolev Tu-214s, which the company leased in turn to other Chinese airlines for several more years as converted freighters before they were finally scrapped in the mid to late 2010s.

 2010s Fleet Changes and Challenges

-In 2009, China Southwest was put under a bit of pressure by the central government to purchase at least a few new Russian airliners as a diplomatic favor.
-Mr Zhou relented and at the 2009 Paris Air Show he ordered seven new Sukhoi SSJ100s.
-In 2010 China Southwest also ordered over 50 of the new model Airbus A320neo airliners, which were to start deliveries by 2015 but actually began to arrive in 2017.
+In 2009, China Southwest found itself under pressure by the central government to buy at least a few new Russian aircraft as a diplomatic favor.
+Mr Zhou relented, and during the 2009 Paris Air Show he ordered seven new Sukhoi SSJ100s.

-In 2015 the final Boeing 737-800 was retired, which left China Southwest with three remaining active aircraft types: the Airbus A319 and Airbus A320-200 for its domestic and short international routes, and the Boeing 757-200 for its longer international routes.
-Orders were placed later the same year for the new longer range Airbus A321LR version of the A321neo, with an eye towards retiring the 757s by 2020.
+In late 2015, China Southwest had three operating aircraft types after the last Boeing 737-800 was retired in 2015: the Airbus A319 and Airbus A320-200 operating on domestic and short international routes, and the Boeing 757-200 flying on longer international routes.
+Orders were placed later the same year for the new, longer range Airbus A321LR version of the A321neo, with an eye towards retiring the 757s by 2020.

-In 2016, China Southwest Airlines signed an agreement with the Sichuan Provincial Airport Group to open and operate a 2nd hub at a new airport in Chengdu’s Tianfu New Area development zone.
-That airport, Chengdu-TFU, opened in 2021.
-In 2017, China Southwest started receiving the first of its A320neo orders, and the process of removing the older generation A319s and A320-200s commenced.
+In 2016, China Southwest Airlines signed an agreement with the Sichuan Provincial Airport Group to open and operate a 2nd hub at a new airport to be opened within Chengdu’s Tianfu New Area development zone.
+That airport, designated as Chengdu-TFU, opened in 2021.

-When Mr Zhou returned to Chengdu he retired and handed the reins over to his Executive Vice President, Qiao Guangli.
-Mr Zhou bought a condo in Singapore, but unfortunately died in 2020 due to the early “novel” strain of Covid 19.
+When Mr Zhou returned to Chengdu he stepped down and handed the reins over to his Executive Vice President and protégé, Qiao Guangli.
+Mr Zhou bought a condo in Singapore, but unfortunately died in 2020 due to the early “novel” strain of Covid19.

 Qiao Guangli and Late 2010s

-Mr Qiao originally came to China Southwest from Zhongguo Airlines alongside Zhou Fu, at the age of 29.
-He had started out with Zhongguo as a scheduler, responsible for coordinating schedules at Beijing-PEK for the company’s aircraft and flight crews.
-When he joined China Southwest he became an operations manager, and Mr Zhou moved him up through the company ranks until Mr Qiao reached the position of Vice President of Operations in 2011 at age 38.
-He then became Executive Vice President in 2016.
-Mr Qiao then took over the CEO position from Mr Zhou in 2018 at the age of 45 - a younger age compared to most Chinese CEOs, who usually arrive at that role in their 50s.
+When Mr Qiao joined China Southwest he initially worked as an operations manager, then moved up through the company ranks until he reached the position of Vice President of Operations in 2011 at age 38.
+In 2016 he was appointed Executive Vice President in 2016, taking over the CEO position from Mr Zhou in 2018 at the age of 45 - a younger age compared to most Chinese CEOs, who usually arrive at that role in their 50s.

-Mr Qiao first began by re-establishing the company’s old routes from Chengdu-CTU to Vladivostok-VVO and Ulan Bator-ULN, and starting a new and very profitable nonstop service to Taipei-TPE.
+Mr Qiao began his tenure as CEO by re-establishing the company’s old Chengdu-CTU «» Vladivostok-VVO and Chengdu-CTU «» Ulan Bator-ULN routes, while also starting a new and very profitable nonstop Chengdu-CTU «» Taipei-TPE service.

-2019 became a busy year for the company’s fleet management, when Mr Qiao began to focus on creating longer international routes.
-The year began with a visit to Airbus headquarters in France, where Mr Qiao ordered 10 new Airbus A321XLRs. which at the time were expected to arrive starting in 2023.
+During 2019 Mr Qiao focused on creating longer international routes.
+The year began with a visit to Airbus headquarters in France, where Mr Qiao ordered 10 new Airbus A321XLRs, which were expected to begin arriving in 2023.

-A few months later, Mr Qiao decided to depart from his predecessor’s inclination to stick with an all-Airbus fleet.
+A few months later, Mr Qiao decided to depart from his predecessor’s plans to maintain an all-Airbus fleet.
 He visited the emerging Aria Aircraft Company’s facilities in the United States, where he ordered 30 of their 102-seat medium range Aria T102 Transonic aircraft, and 20 of their higher capacity and longer range Aria T202 Transonic airliners.
-Plans were made to use the T102s mainly on shorter and/or thinner routes to destinations within China, while the T202’s excellent 5000 nm range and 202 passenger capacity seemed to be perfect for future route expansion plans to more far-flung destinations like Sydney-SYD and Melbourne-MEL, which lay just beyond the A321XLR’s 4700 range.
-Other T202s were to be used to service cities in Europe and the Middle East, as well as busier routes within Asia proper.
+The T202's outstanding 5000 nm range and 202 passenger capacity seemed ideal for the company’s future route extension plans to more distant locations, whereas the T102s were to be used mostly on shorter and/or thinner routes to destinations within China.

-After their US trip, Mr Qiao his operations and maintenance teams visited the Comac factory in Shanghai, where together they closely inspected several of that company’s recently built Comac C919 prototypes.
-They found the C919’s specifications to be reasonably competitive with the airline’s existing A320s, and once Comac was able to confirm that the C919 would receive very strong MRO (maintenance, repair and overhaul) support, Mr Qiao ordered 10 C919s with options for 20 more.
-The company plans to use them around its domestic network, and perhaps later to select near-range international destinations.
+After their US trip, Mr Qiao his operations and maintenance teams also visited the Comac factory in Shanghai, where together they closely inspected several of that company’s recently built Comac C919 prototypes.
+They found the C919’s specifications to be reasonably competitive with the airline’s existing Airbus A320s, and once Comac confirmed the C919 would receive strong MRO (maintenance, repair and overhaul) support at least within China, Mr Qiao ordered 10 C919s with options for 20 more.
+The company has set forth plans to use them on its domestic network and perhaps to a few near-range international destinations.

 2020s and Covid 19

-When the Covid 19 pandemic struck in early 2020, the central government of China responded with comprehensive lockdowns that shut down most airline operations - indeed, whole swaths of the country - within weeks.
-For the next three years, at the government’s request China Southwest began repurposing much of its fleet to help expedite delivery of supplies and medicines to cities throughout China.
-The lockdowns would ease and allow passenger flights to resume, only for a new lockdown to be imposed, forcing the airline to stop scheduled flights again.
+When the Covid 19 pandemic struck in early 2020, the central government of China responded swiftly with comprehensive lockdowns that shut down most airline operations - indeed, whole swaths of the country.
+The lockdowns would ease and allow some passenger flights to resume, only for a new lockdown to be imposed, forcing the airline to stop scheduled flights again.
 This pattern continued more or less the same way until late 2022, when the government decided to effectively end its “zero-Covid” policy in favor of less strict measures.
+During the next three years, at the government’s request China Southwest began repurposing many of its aircraft to help expedite delivery of supplies and medicines to cities throughout the country.

-On 27 June 2021 China Southwest Airlines opened its 2nd hub at Chengdu’s brand new Tianfu International Airport (TFU), and transferred all of its international flights there from Chengdu-CTU (Shuangliu International Airport).
-Since then, Chengdu-CTU has served only domestic routes while Chengdu-TFU has provided both domestic and international air service.
-Both airports have continued to see expansions in routes and service frequencies, with Chengdu-TFU perhaps becoming the busier of the two airports by early 2024.
+In the meantime, on 27 June 2021 China Southwest Airlines opened its 2nd hub at Chengdu’s brand new Tianfu International Airport (TFU) and transferred all of its international flights there from Chengdu-CTU (Shuangliu International Airport).
+Since then, Chengdu-CTU has served only domestic and SAR routes while Chengdu-TFU has provided both domestic and international air service.
+Both airports have continued to see expansions in routes and service frequencies, although by 2024 Chengdu-TFU has become perhaps the busier of the two hubs.

 During the latter half of 2022, China Southwest took delivery of its first Airbus A321LR, and accordingly retired the last of its now-venerable Boeing 757-200s.
-The company also took delivery of its first Comac C919 in late 2023, and began to proudly fly it from Chengdu-TFU to Beijing-PEK and Shanghai-PVG.
+In late 2023, the company also received its first Comac C919, which it now uses on its high-profile Chengdu-TFU »» Shanghai-PVG and Chengdu-TFU »» Beijing-PEK routes.

 Today and the Future

-As of May 2024, China Southwest Airlines primarily operates Airbus A320neo, Airbus A321LR, and Comac C919 aircraft, which together form one of the youngest fleets in the industry.
+As of May 2024, China Southwest Airlines primarily operates Airbus A320neo, Airbus A321LR, and Comac C919 aircraft, which taken together form one of the youngest fleets in the industry.
 A new company policy was set down in 2019 requiring all pilots and cabin crew to become qualified to operate both Airbus and Comac aircraft types, making dual-qualified employees eligible to receive 10% extra pay.
-Some pilots and cabin crew members are going further to gain additional qualifications to operate the upcoming Aria Transonic range of aircraft, as triple-certified pilots and cabin crew are eligible to receive a 20% boost in pay.
+Since triple-certified pilots and cabin crew are eligible for a 20% salary increase, more than a few pilots and cabin crew members have sought additional certifications to fly on the new Aria Transonic family of aircraft as well.

-Only three older aircraft still remain: One Airbus A319 and two Airbus A320-200s, which are expected to leave the fleet during the summer of 2024 when the airline is to receive its first three 102-seat Aria T102 Transonic airliners.
-Flight schedules posted on 31 March 2024 indicate the T102 will start servicing flights in early June between Chengdu-TFU and cities such as Lhasa-LXA, Urumqi-URC, and Dandong-DDG with a few weekend flights scheduled to Shanghai-PVG.
-It is hoped that the T102’s ability to cruise at higher speeds - up to 705 knots for up to 75 minutes for flight, just above the speed of sound, or at a subsonic cruise speed of 635 knots - will result in faster block times and better profitability along thinner routes, especially those with longer flight times.
+Only three older aircraft still remain: One Airbus A319 and two Airbus A320-200s, which are expected to leave the fleet in late 2024 when the airline is to receive its first three 102-seat Aria T102 Transonic airliners.
+Flight schedules posted on 31 October 2024 indicate the T102 will start servicing flights in early December on the Chengdu-TFU «» Lhasa-LXA, Chengdu-TFU «» Urumqi-URC, and Chengdu-TFU «» Dandong-DDG routes along with a few weekend flights scheduled on the Chengdu-TFU «» Shanghai-PVG sector.
+It is hoped that the T102’s ability to cruise at higher speeds - up to 705 knots for up to 75 minutes for flight, just above the speed of sound, or at a steady subsonic cruise speed of 635 knots - will result in faster block times and better profitability along thinner routes, especially those with longer flight times.

-China Southwest Airlines continues to await the arrival of its other new Aria aircraft type, the higher capacity 202-seat Aria T202 Transonic, slated to arrive in the latter half of 2024.
-The T202, with its best-in-class 5000 nm range, will be used to add new routes to Sydney-SYD and Melbourne-MEL and add seats on busier routes.
-Plans are also in place to open new connections to Male-MLE, Dubai-DXB, Istanbul-IST and to possibly return to European cities such as Paris-CDG and London-LHR.
+At the same time, China Southwest Airlines continues to await the arrival of its other new Aria aircraft type, the higher capacity 202-seat Aria T202 Transonic, slated to arrive in early 2025.
+The T202, with its best-in-class 5000 nm range, will be used to add new routes such as Chengdu-TFU «» Sydney-SYD and Chengdu-TFU «» Melbourne-MEL, and to add seats on some busier routes already extant.
+Plans are also in place to open new connections to Chengdu-TFU «» Male-MLE, Chengdu-TFU «» Dubai-DXB, and Chengdu-TFU «» Istanbul-IST.
+A possible return to European cities such as Chengdu-TFU «» Paris-CDG and Chengdu-TFU «» London-LHR are also being considered.

 Destinations